What are the consequences of postponing maintenance?

 What are all of the chemicals and fluid flushes for?
 Are they really necessary?

 Protecting the vital wear points of your vehicle with quality lubricants will vastly improve service life and will provide optimum efficiency.
-Today’s properly maintained vehicles with 100,000 miles no longer consume oil and break with high frequency.
-Chemistry has played an important role and BG is one company who stands tall.
+Today's properly maintained vehicles with 100,000 miles no longer consume oil and break with high frequency.
+Chemistry plays an important role.
 The right chemicals can restore the ph balance in radiators so that acidity will not degrade hoses and internal metals in radiators and coolers.
-Other chemicals such as the BG transmission flush chemicals along with pulse flush equipment rinse the oxidation from the valves and other internal workings of transmissions.
-Fluid flushes without chemicals are “wallet flushes”.
+Other chemicals such as transmission flush chemicals along with pulse flush equipment rinse the oxidation from the valves and other internal workings of transmissions.
+Fluid flushes without chemicals are "wallet flushes".

 Is it really necessary to replace my timing belt at the recommended interval?